Investments in Russia become focus in congressional race | FOX Sports

 Investments in Russia become focus in congressional race

 GREAT FALLS, Mont.
-(AP) Financial disclosure statements filed by a Montana Republican in his bid for Congress show $240,000 in investments in index funds with substantial holdings in Russian firms under sanctions by the U.S. government.
+(AP) The leading candidates for Montana’s only congressional seat tangled Saturday over money, including taxes, campaign financing and $240,000 in investments by the Republican candidate that financial disclosures link to index funds with substantial holdings in Russian firms that are under sanctions by the U.S. government.

+The investments gave Democrat Rob Quist fresh ammunition to lob at Greg Gianforte during their only televised debate before the May 25 special congressional election.
+Libertarian Mark Wicks also took part in the debate.

 The sanctions were put in place by the Obama administration three years ago because of Russia’s annexation of Crimea.